Asanka-Data-Analyst/defect-reduction-dashboard/README.md

 ## 🔍 Key Features

 - 📊 Visual summary of total defects over time
-- 🏭 Breakdown by production line and defect type
+- 🏭 Breakdown by monthy the lot of block quantity
-- ⚠️ Highlights of highest-impact defects
+- ⚠️ Highlights of highest-impact defects (Top Defects)
+- ⚠️ Highlights the parents products and items of most defects
+- ⚠️ Highlights the defect machines in any components produced
 - 📈 Trend analysis for early detection and correction
 - 🔍 Filters for focused investigation